What is Cannabichromene and Why is it the Next Miracle Cannabinoid?

 One study found that CBC reduces levels of arachidonic acid, an acne-causing compound that can cause skin glands to be hyperactive.

-While research into CBC’s effects is still in its infancy, many believe that CBC could one day be used to treat acne problems for people around the world.
+Many believe that CBC holds the potential to one day treat acne problems for people around the world.

 Cannabichromene – The Next Miracle Cannabinoid?